 Lucy shares her experiences with psoriasis during the pandemic, and the impact that lockdown has had on her skin and mental health.

-longer a threat and psoriasis is just a small part of who I am rather than a huge part of every day.
+I am looking forward to a day when Coronavirus is no longer a threat and psoriasis is just a small part of who I am rather than a huge part of every day.

 If you'd like to help support vital research into COVID-19 and psoriasis please take the PsoProtectMe survey.
 The survey is for everyone with psoriasis to complete, irrespective of whether you have had symptoms of COVID-19 or not.